-- Information submitted by the Prosecutor.
+1. Information submitted by the Prosecutor.

-- Information that may come to its knowledge in the course of its investigation of other matters.
+2. Information that may come to its knowledge in the course of its investigation of other matters.

-- Information called to its attention by the Court.
+3. Information called to its attention by the Court.

-- Information that it has of its own knowledge.
+4. Information that it has of its own knowledge.

 by the Prosecutor.
 The Prosecutor will be either the State’s Attorney, the Attorney General or an assistant to either of them.
 He or she is the officer charged by law with the prosecution of crime in the county.
 However, the grand jury possesses broad powers of its own to inquire into crime and corruption in its jurisdiction.
 It has a right under the law to make its own investigation unaided by the Court and assisted by any prosecuting attorney.
 On petition signed by the foreperson and 8 other grand jurors, showing good cause for same, the Court may appoint an investigator or investigators to assist the grand jury in its inquiries.
 Included in this power of investigation is the right of the grand jury to subpoena witnesses and documents.